merkle-open/generator-nitro/packages/project-nitro-typescript/project/docs/nitro-webpack.md

 - `true` or `{}` will activate scss support
 - `{ stylelint: true }` additionally adds stylelint live linting feature (only relevant for development build)
+- `{ publicPath: '../' }` provide a separate public path for stylesheets.
+By default, webpack uses the value from 'output.publicPath'. (only relevant for production build)

 #### `options.rules.hbs`